Human radiation experiments: Experiments performed in the United Kingdom

+to test their thyroid function, iron absorption and placentas.
+One woman who took part claimed that she was rewarded for her participation with a place in a ward with fewer patients, access to a sitting room with a TV, and better food, but that she had also not been fully informed of the nature of the tests.
+The deputy chief executive of the Medical Research Council (United Kingdom), Dr. Evered, insisted that consent was obtained from every volunteer.
+He also said that the experiments were never secret and that the results had been widely published in scientific journals.

+The UK also took part in Project SUNSHINE in 1955, providing the bodies of dead children to American scientists who used the bones to test for radiation levels.
+Hospitals that took part in the experiments included the Central Middlesex Hospital, the Royal Cancer Hospital in London, and other hospitals in Glasgow and Bristol.

 Soviet Union

-The Soviet nuclear program involved human experiments on a large scale, including most notably the Totskoye nuclear exercise of 1954 and the experiments conducted at the Semipalatinsk Test Site (1949–1989).
+The Soviet nuclear program involved human experiments on a large scale.
+In one notable case, the Totskoye nuclear exercise of 1954, thousands of civilians and around 45,000 members of the Red Army were exposed to radiation after an atomic bomb was detonated near them.
+The Russian military later denied that the explosion was radioactive, telling veterans that it was an "imitation" atomic blast.
+A film about the exercise was obtained in 1993, revealing the blast was in fact radioactive and that the military had access to information about the levels of radioactivity participants were exposed to.
+According to Radio Free Europe/Radio Liberty, more experiments were conducted at the Semipalatinsk Test Site (1949–1989).
 As of 1950, there were around 700,000 participants at different levels of the program, half of whom were Gulag prisoners used for radioactivity experiments, as well as the excavation of radioactive ores.
 Information about the scale, conditions and lethality of those involved in the program is still kept classified by the Russian government and the Rosatom agency.

 Other countries

-In the Marshall Islands, indigenous residents and crewmembers of the fishing boat Lucky Dragon No. 5 were exposed to the high yields of radioactive testing during the Castle Bravo explosions conducted at Bikini Atoll.
+In the Marshall Islands, indigenous residents and crewmembers of the fishing boat Lucky Dragon No. 5 were exposed to the high yields of radioactive testing during the Castle Bravo explosion conducted at Bikini Atoll.
 Researchers subsequently exploited this ostensibly "unexpected" turn of events by conducting research on the onset of effects from radiation poisoning as part of Project 4.1, raising ethical questions as to both the specific incident and the broader phenomenon of testing in populated areas.

 Likewise, the Venezuelan geneticist Marcel Roche was implicated in Patrick Tierney's 2000 publication, Darkness in El Dorado, for allegedly administering radioactive iodine to indigenous peoples in the Orinoco basin of Venezuela, such as the Yanomami and Ye'Kwana peoples, in cooperation with the US Atomic Energy Commission (AEC), possibly with no apparent benefit for the test group and without obtaining proper informed consent.
 This corresponded to similar administrations of iodine-124 by the French anthropologist Jacques Lizot in cooperation with the French Atomic Energy Commission (CEA).